Is it safe to pursue jobs in Libya now?

 Can my child attend state schools or are there international schools available in Libya?

 There is a smattering of international schools in Libya.
-Many of these are endorsed by corporations, and thus tuition may even be subsidised, depending on your employer.
+Many of these are endorsed by corporations, and thus tuition may even be subsidised, depending on the employer.
 Space is extremely limited due to the small amount of institutions, so children should be enrolled as early as possible.

 I’ve heard driving in Libya can be dangerous, is there any way to avoid this?